Impact

 Risk and Exploitability

 The vulnerability carries a CVSS score of 7.1, indicating a high severity.
 The EPSS score is under 1 %, suggesting that exploitation is unlikely but not impossible.
 The flaw is not listed in the CISA KEV catalog.
-Attacks would require the attacker to have network access to the target device or be able to position themselves between the tool and the device; once positioned, the attacker could replace the host key and establish an unauthorized session.
-The risk is mitigated only by preventing the tool from accepting an unvalidated key.
+The likely attack vector is network; an attacker must gain network access or interpose between the tool and the camera.
+Once positioned, the attacker could replace the host key and establish an unauthorized session, thereby exposing the camera's configuration to manipulation.

 OpenCVE Enrichment